vpdb/server/README.md

 ### Tests

-The automated tests cover the API.
 A test run requires a clean environment.
 For this purpose, there is an included settings file at `server/config/settings-test.js` which is used when running tests.
-Basically it's a stripped-down config that uses a different database.
+Basically it's a stripped-down config that uses a different database, runs on a different HTTP port and enable code coverage.

-There are a few ways you can run tests:
+If you want to run the tests, you'll need to open up two shells.
+In the first shell, run the server in test mode:

- * `grunt test --force` - Fires up the test server and launches API tests.
-Re-runs tests when tests change and restarts server and runs tests when server-code changes.
+	grunt serve-test

- * `grunt test-server` - Fires up the server with the test config.
-Restarts server when server-code changes.
+In the second shell, run the API tests:

- * `grunt test-client --force` - Runs tests and re-runs them if they change or server restarts.
+	grunt test --force

-The `test-client` goal accepts additional command-line parameters:
+The `--force` parameter is necessary if you want to keep watching files for changes even though tests fail.
+There are some additional command-line parameters:

- * `--server=<url>` - Server URL for API integration tests.
-Default: `http://localhost:3000/`.
+ * `--server=<url>` - Server URL.
+Default: `http://localhost:7357/`.
  * `--basic-auth=<user>:<password>` - Adds a basic authentication header to every request.
  * `--auth-header=<header>` - Authorization header.
 Default: `Authorization`.

-The `--force` parameter is necessary if you want to keep watching files even when tests fail.
+When running in test mode, a local test coverage report is available under [/coverage](http://localhost:7357/coverage/).

 ### Code Quality